 Anything You Want is a really interesting story because he talks so much about things that gone wrong but it never appeared that he was unhappy in retro-perspective.
 I think the main points are that you should somehow help other people in providing products or services to them and that you can do anything you want with your business.
 All in all a real nice book, quite short but insightful.
 Do what makes you happy!

-surreabral asked: Hey, not a question, just a thank you.
+surreabral said: Hey, not a question, just a thank you.
 I really appreciate you investing the time to share your project.
 I have enjoyed your reviews.
 And, congratulations on setting a stretch goal and meeting it!
 Best wishes for a Happy New Year!

 Hi!
 Thank you for the reading the blog and your wishes.
 I’m thinking about continuing it on a small scale - maybe one book per week.
 Thank you and I wish you a Happy New Year :)